-As indicated above, PM frameworks (and methodologies) provide a structured approach for managing projects and this approach can be illustrated using a Gantt chart.
+As indicated above, PM frameworks (and methodologies) provide a structured approach to managing projects, and this approach can be illustrated using a Gantt chart.
 At the same time, a Gantt Chart also shows progress on a project at a glance.

 How to Choose the Right PMF for Your Project

-These ideas below are intended for people who are new to project management and want to understand how they can select a framework for their projects.
+These ideas below are intended for people who are new to project management and want to understand how to select a framework for their projects.

-When selecting a PMF, you want to make sure it fits your needs.
+When selecting a PMF, you want to ensure it fits your needs.
 What is the scope of the project you are working on?

 For small software projects, using an agile PMF methodology can be sufficient, especially if you have a really good project manager who is well-versed in your organization’s processes and can give you some input on what framework would be best for the project.

-Keep in mind that project management frameworks are used to guide people and projects towards successful outcomes.
+Remember that project management frameworks guide people and projects toward successful outcomes.
 Designing, implementing, administering, and managing projects is often difficult because each project has its own unique characteristics.
 Larger projects and portfolios with multiple stakeholders may require more than one PMF, depending on how it is structured.
-Project teams use them to coordinate their efforts and achieve effective results faster.
+Project team members use them to coordinate their efforts and achieve effective results faster.

 Even though there are dozens of different PMFs from which to choose, the mentioned above frameworks and methods have been noted as being very effective for various organizations.
 They have been tried and tested over time by many project management professionals and they have been shown to be successful for many other projects except yours.

 - Project management frameworks are often used to set up projects and align the efforts of stakeholders involved in their execution.